greghesp/assistant-relay/readMe.md

 It also supports the Google Home Broadcast command so you can send audio notifications to your Google Home devices, without interrupting music.

+## New in V3.1.1
+**Note: Please run `npm i` after updating**
+- Fixed a bug that stopped commands from working (sorry, not sure where this one came from)
+- Fixed the update checker
+- Added a feature to check for updates every day

 ## New in V3.1.0
 - Fixed a bug that prevented the configuration being saved
 - Removed the need for the user to enter the server IP and port